csc-training/elements-of-hpc/intro/how-hpc-has-changed-the-world.md

 High performance computing systems and supercomputers are developed to solve the most demanding problems of the computational science.
 With them amazingly complex large scale simulations can be performed, please see [Examples of HPC applications](hpc_applications.md).

+PITÄISIKÖ ESIMERKIT UPOTTAA TÄHÄN?

+High performance computing includes the hardware
+- fast processors
+- fast memories and fast data transfer between memories and processors
+- fast interconnects between processors
+- fast storage for data
+- etc.
+and software
+- computing environment
+  - operating system
+  - compilers for programming languages
+  - fast libraries for most common tasks and communication
+  - performance analysis tools
+  - etc.
+- application software

+Some of the above are described later in more detail.

+High performance computing resources and knowledge are an important asset for any modern society providing a competitive advantage for researchers and industry.